hashicorp/terraform-provider-azurerm/website/docs/r/data_lake_store.html.markdown

 * `encryption_state` - (Optional) Is Encryption enabled on this Data Lake Store Account?
 Possible values are `Enabled` or `Disabled`.
 Defaults to `Enabled`.

 * `encryption_type` - (Optional) The Encryption Type used for this Data Lake Store Account.
-Defaults to `SystemManaged` which is the only supported value at this time.
+Currently can be set to `SystemManaged` when `encryption_state` is `Enabled` - and must be a blank string when it's Disabled.

 -> **NOTE:** Support for User Managed encryption will be supported in the future once a bug in the API is fixed.